Firefighters Brace For 'Critical 24-Hour Window' As Winds Pick Up In California

 "We're in this critical 24-hour window," Ryan Walbrun, a meteorologist with the NWS, said at a news conference Tuesday.
 "We're hopeful that after we get through this wind event, things do look favorable for the next five to seven days."

-The short-term forecast is unwelcome news for the more than 4,500 fire personnel who are assigned to battle the blaze, and who have struggled through steep terrain and narrow roads to bring the fire to just about 15 percent containment.
-So far more than 120 structures have been destroyed and two firefighters injured.
+The short-term forecast is unwelcome news for the more than 4,500 fire personnel who are assigned to battle the blaze, and who have struggled through steep terrain and narrow roads to bring the fire to just about 15% containment.
+So far more than 120 structures have been destroyed, and two firefighters have been injured.
 No fatalities have been reported.

 Fire officials say they don't expect to have the wildfire fully contained until Nov.
 7.